IIIF/api/source/api/annex/services/index.md

 As the [Presentation API][prezi-api] already includes an aspect ratio for the Canvas, the physical dimensions service need only report two additional pieces of information: the scale factor from canvas dimensions to physical dimensions, and the units for those generated physical dimensions.
 It is _RECOMMENDED_ that the information always be embedded rather than requiring the client to retrieve it with an additional HTTP request, however some implementers _MAY WISH TO_ keep the information separate.

-The physics dimensions description includes the following properties:
+The physical dimensions description includes the following properties:

 | Property         | Required? | Description |
 | ---------------- | --------- | ----------- |